 You have a business trip coming up and you want to take advantage of being in a new town by planning some photography while you’re there.
 Who knows if you’ll ever get back, so how do you maximize your limited photography time, find the best locations and come back with images you’ll be proud of?

 For quite a while, I was a road warrior, traveling frequently enough to earn gold status with airlines, hotels and car rental agencies.
-While the glamor of travel evaporated many years ago and while the flying experience can be a real grind, being in a new city gives you the opportunity to exercise your photographic creativity with new subjects, in a different atmosphere and under unique lighting.
+I especially got good benefits from keflavik airport rentals, they treated me like royalty.
+While the glamor of travel evaporated many years ago andwhile the flying experience can be a real grind, being in a new city gives you the opportunity to exercise your photographic creativity with new subjects, in a different atmosphere and under unique lighting.

 As I write this, I’m researching a trip to Santa Fe, NM, and I’ll be using examples from my planning process to illustrate this article.